-Hedges of boxwoods, though not a native plant, are excellent for small native birds, like finches, chickadees, and sparrows.
+Hedges of boxwoods, though not a native plant, is excellent for small native birds, like finches, chickadees, and sparrows.
 The little birds can hide from predators in the tightly-clustered branches.

 Green Mountain Boxwood can be left to grow natural and shaggy, pruned into a hedge or tight triangle, whatever you prefer.
 However, be sure to complete any pruning maintenance by the end of September as late shearing can make fresh cuts vulnerable to drying out over winter.

 One drawback of planting boxwoods near a door or window is that, especially after pruning, they emit an odor reminiscent of cat urine (which can upset any felines in your house or neighborhood).
 Luckily, it doesn’t last all season.